liamoconnor87/VisitGotham/README.md

 - Things to see and do
 - Culture and history of the City
 - Geographical info
-- Tranportation info
+- Transportation info
 - Safety info
 - Currency info

 The Visit Gotham website is the best place to find all the above information in one place and is easy to use and navigate.
 For users looking for 'Places to visit' and 'Things to see and do' the websites 'Things to do' section has following sub-sections;

->Gotham Zoo, Museums & Galleries, Educational Tours, Activities, Sightseeing, Parks & Recreation, Nightlife, Bars & Resaurants and The Batman Memorial.
+>Gotham City Zoo, Museums & Galleries, Educational Tours, Activities, Sightseeing, Parks & Recreation, Nightlife, Bars & Restaurants and The Batman Memorial.

-For 'Culture and history of the City' the 'History' section has information on the follow;
+For 'Culture and history of the City' the 'History' section has information on the following;

 >Folklore origins, 17th, 19th and 20th Century and the Legend of Batman.